| Title: | Dynamic Panel Multiple Threshold Model with Fixed Effects |

 additional arguments, see |

-can fit the dynamic panel model with fixed effects proposed by Hsiao et al. (2002), which is based on the first difference and the maximum likelihood (MLE) method.
+DPML can fit the dynamic panel model with fixed effects proposed by Hsiao et al. (2002), which is based on the first difference and the maximum likelihood (MLE) method.

 For a classical dynamic panel model with fixed effects having following form: